42dot/foros/README.md

 ...
 ```

-A node (0) becomes the leader and starts publishing messages.
+When leader node (0) is terminated, one node (1) becomes the leader and starts publishing messages.
 ```bash
 # Subscriber
 ## Assume that new leader is node 1